By Way of Preface

 Only two recordings, so far as I know, have been released on DVD.
 Neither is worth bothering with.
 One is Bernstein’s 1976 live account with the BSO, parts of which, as revealed by the Tonmeister, may have gone into the studio recording made with the same forces at the same time.
 Lenny is charming dancing on the rostrum, as always, but the sound is considerably worse than the CD (where it is no great shakes in the first place) and the picture quality is execrable.
 The other is Thilemann’s insipid rendition with the Staatskapelle Dresden.
 Dreadful live performance with Jurowski – clumsy, sloppy, tacky – used to be available on YT but has been removed (thankfully).

 The list below includes only CD releases; no LPs, no DVDs.
 The recordings are listed in chronological order.
 Only the year and the name of the conductor are given as heading.
 For the rest, see the photos.
 For more detailed reviews, click the names.

 NB.
 One of the first and in many ways still the finest recording.
 Fast and furious, but also elegant, insightful and throbbing with passion.
 Excellent early stereo.
 Choir almost perfect, tenor not so much.

 NB.
 Another fast-paced, barn-storming performance, less incandescent and more refined than Horenstein’s, but equally compelling.
-The sound is a roughe early in the best traditions of EMI from the 1950s.
+The sound is a rough early stereo in the best traditions of EMI from the late 1950s.
 Not the greatest choir and tenor, either.
 Beecham’s Orpheus is hysterical and quite dispesanble.
 Psalm XIII is sung in English, but it’s a grand performance.
 As the rest amply proves, Constantin Silvestri is justly forgotten.

 NB.
 Certainly better, brisker and tauter, than the Boston remake (1976).
 Very clean if not very spacious sound.
 Superb choir and tenor.